byjg/php-anydataset-nosql/docs/MongoDB.md

 The list of parameters can be found in the [PHP MongoDB Driver documentation](https://www.php.net/manual/en/mongodb-driver-manager.construct.php).

+Parameters must be prefixed with:
-Parameters started with `uri.` are passed to the MongoDB URI connection string.
+- `uri.` - passed to the MongoDB URI connection string.
-Parameters started with `driver.` are passed to the MongoDB driver connection string.
+- `driver.` - passed to the MongoDB driver connection string.

 Any other parameters will throw an exception.